mCLM: A Modular Chemical Language Model that Generates Functional and Makeable Molecules: The Modular Chemical Language Model

-Small molecules pose unique challenges to tokenize and encode due to their perceived open-ended structural diversity.
-This has caused the field to consider them differently from natural language where well-defined vocabularies exist.
 In natural language modeling, tokenization identifies common substrings (such as words and subwords), which carry richer semantic information than sequences of characters.
-We note that most small molecules that occur in nature are similarly composed primarily of connected \textit{building blocks} ~\cite{Lehmann_Blair_Burke_2018, Trobe_Burke_2018}.
-There is likewise a high degree of inherent modularity in many medicines and materials ~\cite{ertl2020most,ertl2019systematic, andrews1984functional, arkan2020effect, Lehmann_Blair_Burke_2018, Trobe_Burke_2018, analysis_vitaku_2014}.
-We propose \modelabbr{}, a multimodal model that jointly encodes and understands natural language and molecules based on synthesis-friendly building blocks instead of atoms.
-In Section~\ref{subsec:vocabulary}, we introduce the concept of molecular building blocks as a chemical ``vocabulary'' in addition to the natural language vocabulary we use.
-Section~\ref{subsec:tokenization} then describes the tokenization process to obtain the library of building blocks.
-Then in Section~\ref{subsec:model} we describe how the \modelabbr{} trains and runs on the token sequences.
+Similarly in nature, most small molecules are composed primarily of connected \textit{building blocks} ~\citep{Lehmann_Blair_Burke_2018, Trobe_Burke_2018}.
+There is likewise a high degree of inherent modularity in many medicines and materials ~\citep{ertl2019systematic, arkan2020effect, andrews1984functional, analysis_vitaku_2014}.
+To leverage this phenomenon in chemistry and borrow the spirit from natural language modeling, we propose \modelabbr{}, a multimodal model that jointly encodes and understands natural language and molecules based on synthesis-friendly building blocks instead of atoms.
+In Section~\ref{subsec:vocabulary}, we introduce the concept of molecular building blocks as a chemical ``vocabulary'' and describe the tokenization process to obtain the library of building blocks.
+Then in Section~\ref{subsec:model} we describe the \modelabbr{} architecture and its training.
 Finally, we introduce the reasoning mechanism of \modelabbr{} which refines molecule design over multiple iterations in Section~\ref{subsec:reasoning}.